Your defence supply chain has an AIC reporting obligation SAP never heard of

 Exactly what you get

 A supply chain system that tracks Australian Industry Capability contribution, sovereign-supply and component-origin status, controlled-export status and supplier clearances, with program segregation and Australian-region hosting.
 It produces AIC and assurance reporting as system output and integrates with your ERP and inventory.
-Related builds: an ERP for procurement finance, a warehouse management system for physical handling, an inventory and asset system, and business intelligence dashboards over supply assurance.
+Related builds: an ERP for procurement finance, a warehouse management system for physical handling, an inventory and asset system, and business intelligence (BI) dashboards over supply assurance.

 How to choose a developer in Canberra